opis/docs/json-schema/2.x/pointers.md

 | `2` | *error*{:.text-danger.text-normal} |
 {:.table}

-Considering that our current location is `"http://example.com"` (absolute json pointer `/features/1/url`) we have the following table
+Considering that our current location is `"http://example.com"` (absolute JSON pointer `/features/1/url`) we have the following table

 | Pointer | Value |